Home Owners Manual to Lawn CareWeed Pro’s Fertilizer and Weed Control Programs

 Lawns should be cut when they have grown about an inch more than the last time you cut the lawn.
 In the spring and fall when the temperature is cooler grass grows quickly and therefore you may need to mow your lawn every 4 or 5 days.
 In the heat of the summer, mowing may only need to be done every 10 to 14 days.
 The best time of day to cut your lawn is in the evening a few hours before the sun goes down.
 This gives the lawn a chance to heal during the cooler temperatures of the night.

 Watering should be done early in the day about the time the sun is coming up.
 Typically it is less windy then.
 It is also cooler and more water will get absorbed into the ground and grass plant before evaporation.
 Watering should be avoided in the evening as leaving the lawn moist all night can promote disease and fungal issues.

 Frequency and Amount:

-In order for a lawn to stay green all summer long it needs about two inches of water per week.
+In order for a lawn to stay green all summer long, it needs about two inches of water per week.
 That fluctuates depending on how hot or windy it is, or cool and calm it is.
 In theory, two deep watering of an inch each time should keep your lawn healthy and lush.
-Here are some other factors to keep in mind, what type of soil do you have, is your lawn on a slope, do you have huge trees on your property, how about the lawn along side your hot concrete driveway.
+Here are some other factors to keep in mind, what type of soil do you have, is your lawn on a slope, do you have huge trees on your property, how about the lawn alongside your hot concrete driveway.

 The theory of watering 1 inch of water twice a week is really a rule of thumb.
 You need to learn what your lawn’s watering needs are and adapt.
-If you notice that after watering for five minutes in your front lawn, all your water is running off onto the sidewalk and down the street it doesn’t make much sense to do long deep watering cycles.
-In this case maybe water for five minutes in that area and coming back to it an hour later and water it again for five more minutes (automatic sprinklers are really nice for these kind of scenarios).
+If you notice that after watering for five minutes in your front lawn, all your water is running off onto the sidewalk and down the street, it doesn’t make much sense to do long deep watering cycles.
+In this case maybe water for five minutes in that area and coming back to it an hour later and water it again for five more minutes (automatic sprinklers are really nice for this kind of scenario).